Our top sights, highlights and exclusive tips

 North Terrace Adelaide

-Adelaide Central Market is one of the largest fresh produce markets in the Southern Hemisphere.
+No Adelaide holiday is complete without a visit to the Central Market.
+One of the largest fresh produce markets in the Southern Hemisphere.
 Over a million kilograms of fresh goods are sold here each month, and it isn’t hard to see why.
 As you walk the 70 stalls, have a couple of bags on hand, as you’ll surely pick up several tasty treats.
-Check out a cooking demonstration with tasting at one of several barbecues.
+Check out a cooking demonstration with tasting at one of several traditional barbecues.

 A public square with wetlands and a mosaic garden, while away a couple of hours at Victoria Square, a place with an illuminated fountain and lovely picnic spots.
 People watch at the end of a sunny day in a charming central spot full of local charm, and in the evening, illuminating lights.

 Six miles from the city, Morialta Conservation Park has been a getaway for Adelaideans for a century.
 Popular activities include rock climbing, bird watching, and bush walks.
 But the sight of gullies, flowing water, and gorges make your time navigating these fascinating cliff faces, truly special.
-Boot up and head across a conservation park full of natural wonder.
+A must-see on an Adelaide holiday, boot up and head across a conservation park full of natural wonder.

 Adelaide’s most popular beachside hangout Glenelg Beach is a suburb on the shore of Holdfast Bay.
 Why not try a bit of beach cricket before cooling off in the water?
 Hire a bike or paddle boat and then, eat fresh seafood and enjoy a sunset that attracts locals year-round.